renovate-bot/GoogleCloudPlatform-_-dataplex-catalog-transfer-tooling/README.md

 ## Monitoring dashboard
 You can monitor transfer progress through dedicated [looker dashboard](https://lookerstudio.google.com/c/reporting/25294b6e-724a-46f2-98c4-3e22d8e59d87/page/crPZE).

+## Lakes and zones search functionality
+The tooling restores the ability to search Dataplex Tables within specific Lakes and Zones.
+This functionality, previously available in Data Catalog, is now supported in Dataplex Catalog.
+> To search for resources associated with a specific Lake or Zone, use the following syntax:
+> ```
+> aspect:<aspect-type-project-id>.global.lake-details.lake=<lake_id>
+>
+> aspect:<aspect-type-project-id>.global.lake-details.zone=<zone_id>
+> ```

 # Get Started: Pick Your Path
 There are three ways to get started — choose what works best for you and follow the instructions below:
 - **Automated Public Repository Deploy**: Deploy directly from a public repository using pre-built images.